How to Start Your Dissertation? Getting it Right First Time

 Choosing the Best Dissertation Topic

 Inspiration may come from different places when you are searching for a suitable topic of research.
-However, it is essential to choose research questions that can be addressed in a timely and appropriate academic manner.
-Below are some questions that you should ask to yourself before deciding on your dissertation project:
+However, it is essential to select a research problem that can be addressed in a timely and appropriate academic manner.
+Below are some questions that you should ask yourself before deciding on your dissertation project:

 - Keeping the time and resources available in consideration, would I be able to research the topic I have selected?

-- Do I have found an existing literature within which I could locate my work?
+- Have I found existing literature within which I could locate my work?